Home | Blog

 Eat an anti-inflammatory diet and avoid those sugary treats as much as possible.
 Avoid carbonated drinks and fruit juices.

 Excess sugar in the diet is a recipe for inflammatory disaster.
-Sugar pushes insulin levels high, irritates blood vessel linings, and contributes to high blood pressure and metabolic syndrome.
+Sugar raises insulin levels, irritates blood vessel linings, and contributes to high blood pressure, metabolic syndrome, and increased risk of cardiovascular diseases and chronic diseases.

 Sleep apnea

 Sleep apnea is a form of sleep deprivation.
 You wake up several times during the night lacking breath and oxygen, of which you may not be aware.
-Sleep apnea drives weight gain and blood sugar imbalances which is a vicious cycle because these are 2 of the underlying causes of sleep apnea.
-It also raises your risk for diabetes, high blood pressure, and heart disease or cardio metabolism issues.
-80% of sleep apnea cases don’t receive a medical diagnosis, meaning people don’t realize they are suffering from this.
-Sleep apnea is more common in post-menopausal women when reproductive hormone levels drop, which may contribute to increased cardiovascular risk in post-menopausal women.
+Sleep apnea drives weight gain and blood sugar imbalances which is a vicious cycle because these are two of the underlying causes of sleep apnea.

 Hydration

-I cannot emphasize enough how important hydration is to your body.
-Most people think they are staying hydrated when they are dehydrated; dehydration causes sludgy blood, and hydration keeps your blood flowing.
+I cannot emphasize enough how important hydration is to your body, especially for metabolic health.
+Most people think they are staying hydrated when they are dehydrated; dehydration causes thick blood, and hydration keeps your blood flowing.

-Gum disease, cavities, and periodontal disease are risk factors for cardiometabolic health and insulin resistance issues.
-We carry anti-microbial cleaning materials.
+Gum disease, cavities, and periodontal disease are risk factors for cardiometabolic health and insulin resistance issues, which are associated with metabolic syndrome.
 Dentists discovered over 50 years ago that cavities and gum disease are chronic bacterial conditions.

 Check your stress levels